Avis steers into crowded field for managing ride services fleets

 Fleet management is a catch-all term for a complex suite of services ranging from financing car purchases to maintaining, cleaning, fuelling, repairing and selling used vehicles.

-Fleet managers use real-time data to track vehicles for customers like Uber Technologies Inc [UBER.UL], Lyft and General Motors Co’s (GM.N) Maven to maximum vehicle usage and cut down on the downtime that leads to lost revenue on expensive assets.
+Fleet managers use real-time data to track vehicles for customers like Uber Technologies Inc, Lyft and General Motors Co’s Maven to maximum vehicle usage and cut down on the downtime that leads to lost revenue on expensive assets.

 “Saying ‘I want to go into fleet management’ is easy,” said Hans-Werner Kaas, a senior partner at McKinsey & Company’s Detroit office.
 “But fleet management is very capital-intensive and is different from what many of those companies do today.”

-Even Element Fleet Management Corp (EFN.TO), an established fleet manager, has stumbled recently with an expensive, complex big-data platform deployed to manage large vehicle fleets.
+Even Element Fleet Management Corp, an established fleet manager, has stumbled recently with an expensive, complex big-data platform deployed to manage large vehicle fleets.

 Element manages more than 1 million vehicles for corporate customers and spent $70 million on a big-data driven platform for customers using artificial intelligence and predictive analytics.